bovesan/cvfs-recover/README.md

-# cvfs-restore
+# cvfs-recover
-Backup and restoration utilities for corrupted Stornext metadata
+Backup and restoration utilities for corrupted files in Stornext metadata